Tutorial: Use the Metrics page to monitor and troubleshoot streams flow

 The sample data is taken from five weather stations.
 The data includes weather station ID, time zone, date in Universal Coordinated Time (UTC) format, latitude, longitude, temperature, barometric pressure, humidity, indoor temperature, and rainfall today.

-The first Aggregation operator partitions the incoming data by weather station ID.
+The first Aggregate operator partitions the incoming data by weather station ID.
 Each weather station has its own partition.
 Within each partition, the data is grouped by weather station.
 As a result, every partition has one group.

 Every 60 seconds, the data “tumbles out” and a designated function is applied to data in each group.
 For example, the Average function is applied to rainfall data, but the Min function is applied to the barometric pressure data.